drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 factors such as color and type of barrier and illumination became insignificant in determination of the SRRT.

-When moving over a barrier, the leading foot was in the front.
-The participants could see the movement of this foot and could have better control of this foot to cross the barrier.
-There was almost no MFC~lead~ difference among the 5 cm, 10 cm, and 15 cm barrier height conditions.
+When moving over a barrier, the leading foot is in the front.
+The participants could see the movement of this foot, giving them better control of it crossing the barrier.
+As a result, there was almost no MFC~lead~ differences between the 5 cm, 10 cm, and 15 cm barrier height conditions.
-These results were consistent with those in Pan et al. (2016) and Kunimune and Okada (2017).
-The participants probably estimated the barrier height, and then controlled their leading foot to have a constant MFC (approximately 120 mm) which would guarantee safety crossing over the barrier.
-The lagging foot, on the other hand, was behind the body.
-The participants could not see this foot and hence was incapable to maintain the same MFC over different barrier height conditions.
-This could explain why the MFC~lag~ was significantly (*p*\<0.05) affected by barrier height (see Table 1).
+These results are consistent with those of Pan et al. (2016) and Kunimune and Okada (2017).
+The participants probably estimated the barrier height, and then controlled movement of their leading foot to give it the constant MFC (approximately 120 mm) required to guarantee safe crossing of the barrier.
+The lagging foot, on the other hand, is behind the body.
+The participants could not see this foot and hence were incapable of maintaining the same MFC over different barrier height conditions.
+This is a possible explanation of why the MFC~lag~ was significantly (*p*\<0.05) affected by barrier height (see Table 1).

 Both the MFC~lead~ and the MFC~lag~ were significantly (*p*\<0.001)